New U.S. rule on class actions enters critical period

 In the Senate, a nullification resolution could be crowded out by other, more pressing business.

 A third line of attack is less bound by time.
-The U.S. Chamber of Commerce lobbying group may announce as soon as Wednesday, when it holds an event on arbitration, that it is suing over the rule.
+The U.S. Chamber of Commerce is currently looking into its options, including litigation, but has not decided its response, a spokeswoman for the lobbying group told Reuters.
+It could announce one as soon as Wednesday, when it holds an event on arbitration.